 Regular guest rooms are not available, but students may host guests in their residence hall (or Canyon Home) rooms.
-Guests must be between 13 and 29 years of age in order to stay in a residence hall or Canyon Home.
+Guests must be between 13 and 29 years of age in order to stay in a residence hall or Canyon Home with a written Guest Request Form filled out by the host and signed by the RD.
 (Guests between the ages of 13 and 17 must first submit a waiver to the Office of Student Life.)

 Each student will be responsible for the conduct and behavior of his or her guest.
-Students must be sure to secure consent from roommates and obtain approval from their Resident Director at least 24 hours prior to any quest's arrival using the Overnight Guest Request form.
+Students must be sure to secure consent from roommates and obtain approval from their Resident Director at least 24 hours prior to any guest's arrival using the Overnight Guest Request form.
 Note that extended visits are prohibited, and the University staff reserves the right to ask any guest to leave the campus at any time.
+Upon arrival, the guest's student-host must sign them in to the Guest Sign-in Sheet on the wing hallway.